midearth-labs/fit-journey/game/entities.md

 {
   id: string,
   user_id: string, // FK to User
-  display_name: string?,
-  current_avatar_id: string, // FK to AvatarAsset
+  current_state: string? // FK to UserStateHistory
-  current_streak_ids: object, // { workout_completed: "foo", ate_clean: "bar", slept_well: "scxcx", hydrated: "baz", quiz_completed: "abc", } // each value is a FK to StreakHistory
+  current_streak_ids: object?, // { workout_completed: "foo", ate_clean: "bar", slept_well: "scxcx", hydrated: "baz", quiz_completed: "abc", } // each value is a FK to StreakHistory
-  longest_streak_ids: number, // { workout_completed: "foo", ate_clean: "bar", slept_well: "scxcx", hydrated: "baz", quiz_completed: "abc", } // each value is a FK to StreakHistory
+  longest_streaks: object?, // { workout_completed: "foo", ate_clean: "bar", slept_well: "scxcx", hydrated: "baz", quiz_completed: "abc", } // each value is a FK to StreakHistory
-  last_activity_date: date, // default to date of registration
+  last_activity_date: date?, // update this based on completion of daily quiz or logging of habits
   created_at: timestamp,
   updated_at: timestamp,
 }